Policy III.3003.A, Ethical Conduct and Conflicts of Interest

 - Abstain from using their positions or information obtained at the College for private gain or for the private gain of family members or friends.

-- Recuse themselves from participation in any activities or decision making which may be impacted by a potential conflict of interest situation.
+- Recuse themselves from participation in any activities or decision making that may be impacted by a potential conflict of interest situation.

 Although the College is a public institution and is subject to the Texas Public Information Act, the College maintains data and documents that are confidential by law.
 Employees with access to confidential information shall not disclose such information to unauthorized persons and shall not use the information for the employee’s personal benefit.

-See Procedure on Student Records and FERPA 8-1-e for further information on confidential information.
+See Policy VI.6000.B, Confidentiality of Student Records and Procedure VI.6000.B.a, Confidentiality of Student Records for further information on confidential information.

 Conflicts of Interest